wagtail/wagtail/docs/contributing/developing.rst

 Other contributions
 ~~~~~~~~~~~~~~~~~~~

 We welcome contributions to all aspects of Wagtail.
 If you would like to improve the design of the user interface, or extend the documentation, please submit a pull request as above.
-If you're not familiar with Github or pull requests, `contact us directly <mailto:hello@wagtail.io>`_ and we'll work something out.
+If you're not familiar with GitHub or pull requests, `contact us directly <mailto:hello@wagtail.io>`_ and we'll work something out.